-And as shown on certain maps filed by the Commissioners of the Department of Public Parks, in the office of the Secretary of State of the State of New York, and in the Department of Public Parks.
+And as shown on certain maps filed by the Commissioners of the Department of Public Parks, in the office of the Register of the City and County of New York, in the office of the Secretary of State of the State of New York, and in the Department of Public Parks.

-Dated New York, January 31, 1889.
+Dated, New York, February 9, 1889.